Hetari/pyutube/CONTRIBUTING.md

 ## Introduction

-Welcome to the YouTube Video Downloader CLI project!
-We're thrilled that you're considering contributing to our open-source project.
+Welcome to PyUtube CLI project!
 Your contributions are invaluable, and they help make this project better for everyone.

 By contributing to this project, you're not only helping improve the tool for yourself but also for other users.
-Your input, whether it's fixing a bug, adding a feature, or improving documentation, is highly appreciated and valued.

 We welcome various types of contributions, including but not limited to: